symbioticfi/relay-contracts/README.md

 To develop your middleware:

-1. **Inherit from `BaseMiddleware`**: This provides access to core functionalities.

-2. **Choose Extensions**: Based on your requirements, include extensions for operator management, key storage, access control, and timestamp capturing.
+1. **Choose Extensions**: Based on your requirements, include extensions for operator management, key storage, access control, and timestamp capturing.

-3. **Initialize Properly**: Ensure all inherited contracts are properly initialized:
+2. **Initialize Properly**: Ensure all inherited contracts are properly initialized:

-   - Use the `initializer` modifier on your initialization function
+   - Write an initialization function with the `initializer` modifier
    - Call `_disableInitializers()` in the constructor for upgradeable contracts
-   - Initialize all inherited contracts in the correct order
+   - Initialize `BaseMiddleware` and extensions in the correct order
    - Pass required parameters to each contract's initialization function
    - Follow initialization order from most base to most derived contract
    - Note: If your contract is not upgradeable, initialization can be done directly in the constructor: